Current Exhibition

 Whitfield Lovell: Passages

-Editor: Michèle Wije, with essays by Cheryl Finley & Bridget R. Cooks Publishers: American Federation of Arts & Rizzoli Electa Dimensions: 9×11 1/2 inches Format: Hardcover, 176 Pages ISBN: 978-0-8478-7299-2
+Editor: Michèle Wije Contributors: Cheryl Finley and Bridget R. Cooks Publishers: American Federation of Arts and Rizzoli Electa Dimensions: 9×11 1/2 in.
+Format: Hardcover, 176 pages ISBN: 978-0-8478-7299-2

 More Info